How To Choose A Home To Match Your New Lifestyle

 - A single or double attached garage will ensure you still have plenty of storage while keeping vehicles protected from the elements.

-In terms of square footage, it often comes down to layout and functionality.
-Consider a few of the points above so you can choose a home with the square footage you need.
+In terms of square footage, it generally comes down to layout and functionality.
+Consider a few of the points above so you can choose a home with the layout you need.

-Now that you know how square footage will affect your home it’s time to look consider your lot options:
+Now that you know how the layout will affect your home it’s time to look consider your lot options:

 - You’re going to want to think about the direction the sun faces in relation to your home.
 If you’re a family that likes to spend plenty of time in the yard, for example, you’ll want to ensure the rear of the home sees plenty of sunlight.